SumoLogic/sumologic-documentation/docs/send-data/kubernetes/collecting-logs.md

           value: "< YOUR AWS SECRET ACCESS KEY >"
 ```

-## Send All Logs to Sumo Logic and Part of it to Other Locations
+### Send all logs to Sumo Logic and a part of it to other locations

 In case you want to send only part of logs to other location, you should use `sumologic.logs.otelcol.routing.table` in addition to `sumologic.logs.otelcol.extraExporters`.

-In the following example, all logs are going to be send to Sumo Logic, and in addition only logs from `production` namespace are going to be send to AWS S3.
+In the following example, all logs are going to be sent to Sumo Logic, and in addition only logs from the `production` namespace are going to be sent to AWS S3.

 ```yaml
 sumologic: